sfDesat/Celestial-Tint/README.md

-### ⚠️ Platform notice ⚠️
-This mod is now also available on a [different platform](https://www.curseforge.com/lethal-company/mods/celestial-tint).
-This new platform will receive beta updates.
-Thunderstore will remain supported.

 # Celestial Tint 🪐
 This mod adds a beautiful view when in orbit.
 Multiple different planetary views and custom moon support.